k2view-academy/K2View-Academy/articles/AI_fusion/01_overview.md

 AI applications face a fundamental disconnect when interfacing with enterprise data.
 While foundation models are trained on extensive general knowledge, they lack access to your organization's specific, real-time operational data that is essential for delivering meaningful business interactions.

-Industry research indicates that 50-70% of customer service inquiries require direct access to enterprise systems.
+Industry research shows that 50-70% of customer service inquiries require direct access to enterprise systems.
 Questions such as "What's my current account balance?" or "Why was my bill higher this month?" demand immediate access to customer-specific data distributed across multiple business systems.

 This need presents several critical data challenges for enterprises: